 Nature!
 Nurture!
 Another trite distinction that sounds like it might represent something Fundamental And Real.
-Seems to have largely supplanted Calvin’s distinction between total depravity vs penance.
+Seems to have largely supplanted Calvin's distinction between total depravity vs penance in the people-blaming niche.

 - free will/determinism